drojaazu/suddendesu/content/entry/alien-vs-predator/index.md

 ![](img/avspj_testmenu.png)

 As with several other CPS2 games, there is a hidden test menu in the game.
-It is accessed relatively easily by setting the byte @ 0xFF21AA to 2 while the standard test menu is active.
-Unfortunately, there doesn't seem to be any remaining code that sets that the value to 2, so we can't really speculate as to how it was originally enabled.
+It is accessed when the byte @ 0xFF21AA equals 2 while the standard test menu is active.

-But we can certainly force it with cheats, so let's have a look inside.
+Unfortunately, there doesn't seem to be any remaining code that sets that value, so we can't really speculate as to how it was originally enabled.
+But we can easily force it with cheats, so let's have a look inside.

-In all menus, P2 Start changes background color. a single press makes a "big" change, while holding it changes the hue in a gradient
+In all tools, P2 Start changes background color.

 ## Character Test